shahriarmostafavim/deadly788/README.md

 - 👀 I am not interested in anything.
 - 🌱 I’m currently learning network.
 - 💞️ I’m looking to collaborate on murder.
-- 📫 How to reach me ... webdeadly@gmail.com
+- 📫 How to reach me ... shahriarmostafavim@gmail.com
 - 😄 Pronouns: nothing
 + 🖤 ...............
 <!---
-deadly788/deadly788 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+shahriarmoatafav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->